-The June 2018 Dallas Morning News’ investigative series, “Pain and Profit”, published over several days with personal stories as well as a systemic critique of Texas’ multibillion dollar Medicaid managed care industry, is the result of a yearlong investigation into patients and families being shortchanged in care.
+The June 2018 Dallas Morning News’ investigative series, “Pain and Profit”, published over several days with personal stories as well as a systemic critique of the multi-billion dollar Texas Medicaid managed care industry, is the result of a yearlong investigation into patients and families being shortchanged in care.
+The Claude Pepper Center at FSU has summarized the series into the briefing below.
 Part 6 was added on August 26, 2018 by staff writers, J. David McSwane and Andrew Chavez with photos by Tom Fox; Part 7 on October 25 and Part 8 on December 8, 2018.

 Key Summary Points:

-- Texas’ Medicaid Managed Care program is an $11.7 billion dollar industry for five HMOs to care for the state’s medically frail children, children in foster care and the vulnerable elders and persons with disabilities in need of long term care.
+- The Texas Medicaid Managed Care program is an $11.7 billion dollar industry for five HMOs to care for the state’s medically frail children, children in foster care and the vulnerable elders and persons with disabilities in need of long term care.

 - The HMOs are able to make their own rules for assessing the needs of very sick people and for managing their care with a network of providers who are subcontracted with by the HMOs.
 Minimal oversight of the managed care program, has been provided over the past ten years by the Texas Health Commission, the state agency overseeing the Medicaid program.

 - Two state studies were provided by state nurses in 2015 and 2017 which called for immediate interventions for very ill patients not being served appropriately and advised that millions of dollars in fines be assessed.
 These recommendations were largely ignored by the health commission and the state legislature because officials said “companies might stop doing business and the state would have no way to provide health care for millions of people.”